sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * Now, in the root of you your neovim config directory:
         * create a `lua` directory if it doesn't already exist
             * In this directory, create a file called `lsp_config.lua`
-                * drop the code beloow into it
+                * drop the code below into it
 * You might not have any clue what this code does
     * This is the TLDR; section so not covered here
         * read the boring details further down in this tutorial